thcui/sp500-visualization/README.md

 -
 - define global variable such as color scale and time interval
 - load data and initialize views
+- it will hide the spinning circle(for loading) when the visualization is ready
 - handle search submission and update line chart view
 - getbubbleChartData() function computes stock price percentage change for bubble chart base on the given interval
 - filterSector() filter bubble chart data points based on the selected sector in tree map